debmanna/Python_programs/README.md

 # Python

-This is a test repository
+This is the repository for all Python codes